Groundbreaking California fast food law heads to statewide referendum and big political fight

 - Advocates said they'll keep fighting for its passage: “Despite fast-food corporations’ efforts to distort the referendum process, we know California voters see through their tricks," Mary Kay Henry, president, Service Employees International Union, said in a statement.

-Our thought bubble, via Axios Latino editor Astrid Galván: This is a big blow to Latino fast food workers, who make up 60% of the workforce, and who helped pass the law.
-It could also stymie plans for similar laws that advocates planned on introducing in other states.
+Our thought bubble, via Axios Latino editor Astrid Galván: This is a big blow to Latino fast-food workers, who make up 60% of the workforce, and who helped pass the law.
+It could also stymie plans for similar laws that advocates planned to introduce in other states.